-Watercolor allows light to bounce off the paper and give the color its effect rather than bouncing off the paint.
+Watercolor allows light to bounce off the paper and gives the color its effect rather than bouncing off the paint.
 This gives such paintings a mesmerizing clarity.
-Watercolors are generally used to paint landscapes, abstract pieces or other subtle subjects that don’t require too much precision.
+Watercolors are generally used to paint landscapes, abstract works or other subtle subjects that don’t require too much precision.

-You can add silicone oil and after pouring, use a heat gun or a lighter.
+You can add silicone oil and after pouring and then use a heat gun or a lighter for even more fun.
 You will see the paint separate from the oil (since acrylics are water-based) and form beautiful bubbles on the painting.
-Although it’s a simple technique, the painting does depend on the way you pour and the colors you have layered.
+Although it is a simple technique, the painting does depend on the way you pour and the layered colors.

 “Paint me like one of your French girls…”

-If you’ve seen Titanic, then you know what scene that quote comes from.
-Jack used graphite pencils to sketch Rose in that legendary blockbuster.
+If you’ve seen Titanic, then you know which scene this quote comes from.
+Jack uses graphite pencils to sketch Rose in this legendary blockbuster.
 These pencils are similar to normal pencils, but they come in different intensity levels.
-The ‘h’s are the lightest, whereas the pencils marked ‘b’s like 4b or 6b are the darkest.
+The ‘H’s are the lightest, whereas the pencils marked ‘B’s like 4B or 6B are the darkest.